CalebLombard/digital-portfolio/README.md

 **Situation**: I had to engage in a professional networking training to understand how to build and maintain professional connections.

 **Task**: My task was to learn and practice how to network with professionals.
-Building key relationships that would become in handy in the near future.
+Building key relationships that would become handy in the near future.

 **Action**: I studied the tips and tricks from the training.
 These tips and tricks then gave be the ability to actively listen during conversations, ask open-ended questions and how to follow up formally without coming across as desperate or annoying.